Wilms Cancer Foundation

 -

-Symptom Monitoring & Follow-up After Wilms tumor
+Understanding Symptom Monitoring & Follow-up after Wilms Tumor

 Symptom monitoring and long-term follow-up care are important parts of the ongoing management of Wilms tumor and childhood kidney cancer.
 Even after treatment is completed, pediatric oncology teams continue closely monitoring children for recovery progress, treatment response, possible late effects, and signs of recurrence.
 Follow-up care helps ensure children receive continued medical support as they heal, grow, and move forward into survivorship.